ppy/osu-wiki/news/2024/2024-04-07-skinning-contest-unchained.md

 | Voting phase | 2 weeks starting from a separate news post |
 | Results | *TBD* |

-You can view a real-time countdown until the next stage of the contest on the [the contest page](https://osu.ppy.sh/community/contests/208).
+You can view a real-time countdown until the next stage of the contest on [the contest page](https://osu.ppy.sh/community/contests/208).

 ## Rules